eyolfson/const-checker-artifact/README.md

 `cd /home/vagrant/const-checker-experiments-0.1.0/fish/2.5.0` followed by `cloc .`.
 The next section covers how to use the web server.
 Note that for larger projects we sample 20 classes instead.
-The sampling is random, and we provide the classes we manually inspected for LLVM, OpenCV, and Protobuf.
+The sampling is random, and we provide the classes we manually inspected for LLVM, OpenCV, and Protobuf in the data files in the `manually-sampled-classes` subdirectory of this directory.
-[PATRICK TODO]

 ## Using the Web Server